Eighth journalist killed in Mexico in 2022 | DW | 16.03.2022

 Journalists in Mexico are being killed at the rate of almost one a week this year, despite claims from the government that the situation is under control.

-Another journalist had been murdered in Mexico just over a month after his colleague fell victim to the same fate, the state prosecutor said,
+Another journalist had been murdered in Mexico just over a month after his colleague fell victim to the same fate, a prosecutor said.

 The director of digital outlet Monitor Michoacan, Armando Linares, was found dead with gunshot wounds in a private apartment in Zitacuaro in the western state of Michoacan on Tuesday afternoon, the state prosecutor's office said.